DidrikF/watchlist/readme.md

 <h4>Requests</h4>
 <p>
+Laravel request objects makes it easier to work with the incomming request data and headers.
+Instead of having to work directly with the $_GET, $_POST and other super globals PHP stores HTTP request information in, Laravel elegantly wraps this up and makes it easily accassable through the Illuminate\Http\Request class.

 As requests come in to our application there are many concerns to consider: security, data integrity, data validity, authentication and authorization and much more.
+Some of which is discussed below.
 </p>
-<h4>Validation</h4>
+<h5>Validation</h5>
 <p>
 Validation can be easy to overlook, why can’t we just assume the users will give me the data that I ask for and nothing else?
 It’s also kind of boring, uninteresting and cumbersome.
 It does not add functionality, yet it is hugely important.
 Users will not always give you what you expect, and some people even have malicious intents and will actively try to break your site.
 We need to implement means of protection as well as making it as easy as we can for the user to understand what went wrong with her request.
 Laravel provides an easy to use method for validation, which can also be extended to add you own custom validation logic.
 Say hello to conditional statements and comparison operators, they are your friend when it comes to validation.
 But do bear in mind, if you are working in PHP, which is a loosely typed language, behind the scenes variables can change types and comparison operators might not work as you expected.
 One tip I can give is to always use “===” to make sure data you are comparing also are of the same type.
 </p>